ssconexion/ss-integrated-management-server/README.md

 ![image](https://methalox.s-ul.eu/07ft7yYW)

+> **⚠️ Currently not approved for official supported tournaments.
+Use at your own risk**

 ## 📖 Overview

 The **SS-IMS** is designed by **SSConexión** to make things easier for the _Spanish Showdown_ tournament series.